godwokenrises/godwoken-doc/versioned_docs/version-1.3-rc1(WIP)/sendPCKB.md

 ---
-id: depositpCKB
+id: sendPCKB
-title: Add & Transfer pCKB on Godwoken v1
+title: Transfer pCKB on Godwoken v1
 ---
 import useBaseUrl from "@docusaurus/useBaseUrl";

-This guide will show you how to add and transfer pCKB on Godwoken.
-Godwoken chain uses CKB as pCKB by default to collect transaction fees.
-For more information about pCKB, refer to [pCKB](pCKB.md).
+This guide will show you how to configure, import and send pCKBs on Godwoken using [MetaMask](https://metamask.io/) wallet.
+Godwoken is a layer 2 optimistic rollup solution and an EVM-compatible layer that builds on top of Nervos Layer 1.
+When Godwoken executes a transaction, the transaction fee is deducted by using a layer 2 sUDT token, which is defined as the **pCKB**.
+That is to say, Godwoken uses pCKB，in place of CKB, to collect transaction fees by default, and users use [`pCKB (ERC20)`](pCKB.md) when [making native token transfer](faq.md#q-ckb-transfer-on-godwoken-testnet-via-metamask-has-failed-what-is-the-solution) on Godwoken.

 In order to follow this tutorial, make sure that you have already installed a web3 wallet, and that you have successfully created an account and have enough CKBs or supported sUDT tokens in your wallet.
-In the current version of GodwokenBridge, a [MetaMask](https://metamask.io/) wallet is recommended for users.
+In the current version of [GodwokenBridge](https://bridge.godwoken.io/#/v1), a [MetaMask](https://metamask.io/) wallet is recommended for users.

 All operations in this tutorial are performed on the Godwoken v1 Testnet.
 For more information on the concept of CKBs, refer to the [Nervos CKB](https://docs.nervos.org/docs/basics/introduction).
 You can also check out the tutorial video by clicking [here](https://youtu.be/58YHw4YJL8s).
+To fund an account on with CKB on Nervos Layer 1 testnet, you can refer to [Transfer tokens from Nervos L1 to L2](quickstart.md#transfer-tokens-from-Nervos-L1-to-L2).

 ## Prerequisites